-Pascale Chapdelaine has taught, conducted research, and presented her work at different Universities worldwide, including the University of Oxford, Faculty of Law (OIPRC, St-Peter’s College), the Faculty of Law at the University of Toronto, the Faculty of Law at the University of Otago (New Zealand) and the Faculty of Law at the K.U.
-Leuven (Belgium).
-Professor Chapdelaine is a Research Affiliate of IP Osgoode, and is a member of the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP).
+Pascale Chapdelaine has held teaching and fellowship appointments at different Universities worldwide, including the Weizenbaum Institute for the Networked Society (Germany), the K.U.
+Leuven Faculty of Law (Belgium), the University of Oxford, Faculty of Law (OIPRC, St-Peter’s College), the Faculty of Law at the University of Toronto, and the Faculty of Law at the University of Otago (New Zealand).
+She is a Research Affiliate of IP Osgoode, and is a member of the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP).